Yomag84/PHP-FFMpeg-laravel/README.md

 - `$dimension`, an instance of `FFMpeg\Coordinate\Dimension`

-Don't forget to save it afterwards.
+Don't forget to save it afterward.

 ```php
 $video->save(new FFMpeg\Format\Video\X264(), $new_file);